 How to program a Universal Home Remote

 This operation is helpful to have another person assist in the process.
-To start, locate the three buttons inside the your vehicle that will program the Universal Home Remote.
+To start, locate the three buttons inside your vehicle that will program the Universal Home Remote.
 If equipped, these buttons are usually located in the overhead console.
 In the Corvette, they are located in the sun visor.
 To program the unit, you will need your hand-held garage door controller that came with the garage door opener.

 Tip: In order for the system to learn the most accurate signal, make sure the hand-held controller has fresh batteries.